thisz-akj/ros2-ml-accelerator-pipeline/README.md

 - Exported to ONNX format for hardware compatibility

 ### 2. Model Optimization
-- Profiled and optimized using `sima-cli` and ModelSDK
+- Profiled and optimized using written scripts
 - Applied BF16 quantization for performance gains

 ### 3. Compilation